charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 git push -u origin master
 ```

-When we type git add followed by a period we are asking git to add all the changes we have made to the repository.
+When we type Git add followed by a period we are asking Git to add all the changes we have made to the repository.
 If you want to add just one file, issue a command like this:

 ```
 git add README.md